Heat Diffusion Equation (1D)

 \[\begin{equation}\begin{split} I^\textrm{W} & = I^\textrm{C} - 1,\\\ I^\textrm{C} & = I, \\\ I^\textrm{E} & = I^\textrm{C} + 1, \end{split}\end{equation}\]

-where $I$ is the equation number, which corresponds to the local index $i$ and the central position of the three-point stencil ($C$), and $I^\textrm{W}$, and $I^\textrm{E}$, are the points West and East of it.
-These are the indices of the three-point stencil used in the discretized FD equations below.
+where $I$ is the equation number (corresponding to the local index $i$ and the central stencil position $C$), and $I^\textrm{W}$ and $I^\textrm{E}$ denote the points West and East of the central point, respectively.
+These indices are used in the discretized FD equations below.

 - Explicit scheme